MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 Artemisia annua flowers have a pentamerous floral arrangement, meaning they consist of five floral parts.
 Notably, they lack true sepals, and their five petals are fused to form a tube, giving them the appearance of having ten petal-like structures, known as tepals.
 In addition, each flower contains five stamens and one superior ovary, along with a two-lobed style and a corresponding two-lobed stigma.

 The flowers do not feature stipules, and their bracts are small and inconspicuous.
 Moreover, the flowers are sessile, meaning they lack stalks or pedicels.
 Instead, individual flowers are directly attached to the plant.

+The following table shows in detail the morphological characteristics of Artemisia annua flowers.

 | Characteristic | Description |
 | --- | --- |